helenamaki/IBBC_Natal/sshTools/Readme.md

 Now, you can double-click the `.desktop` file to run the command, and it will appear as an icon on your desktop.

 ---

-## Conclusion

-By following these steps, you can create custom icons to easily run commands, whether you're on **Windows**, **macOS**, or **Linux**.
-This setup will help streamline your workflow and make repeated tasks more convenient.